Global Gauge Symmetry Breaking in the Abelian Higgs Mechanism: Global Gauge Symmetries as the Physical Gauge Group

-But there is a deeper point to be made here, which is that it is not clear that the assumption of \autocite{greavesEmpiricalConsequencesSymmetries2014} about symmetries applied to the whole universe holds for asymptotic symmetry groups, such as global gauge symmetries in Yang-Mills theory \autocite{borsboom}.
+Secondly, we believe that the very assumption in \autocite{greavesEmpiricalConsequencesSymmetries2014} of the unphysicality of symmetries applied to the whole universe is false when an asymptotic symmetry group is present, such as the global gauge group in Yang-Mills theory on Minkowski spacetime.
 This is because, in the presence of asymptotic boundary conditions, the ``whole universe'' is effectively divided into a ``bulk'' and a ``boundary''.
 Indeed, much of current theoretical high-energy physics revolves around asymptotic gauge symmetries, especially in (celestial) holography.
-Physicists do not take asymptotic symmetries to be unphysical, even though they know very well that these act on a boundary at infinity (a conformal boundary).
-This is because asymptotic symmetries do not lead to a breakdown of determinism as do bulk symmetries.
-This fact can be seen by carefully studying the symplectic structure of a gauge theory in the presence of boundary conditions, which is the focus of Section \ref{gps}.
+Physicists do not take such asymptotic symmetries to be unphysical, even though they know very well that these act on a boundary ``at infinity'', i.e. a conformal boundary.
+In part, this is because asymptotic symmetries do not lead to a breakdown of determinism as do bulk symmetries.
+This fact can be seen by carefully studying the symplectic structure of a gauge theory in the presence of boundary conditions, which is the focus of Section \ref{electrogauss}.
+But at a deeper level, it is mistaken to think that an asymptotic symmetry group act only ``at infinity''.
+Asymptotic boundaries encode fall-off behavior, made precise by means of conformal compactifications \autocite{borsboom}.
+The statement that an asymptotic symmetry group ``acts at infinity'' really means that \textit{it acts on the part of the field that can be detected through any boundary by means of Gauss' law.} In electromagnetism, this component is known as the \textit{electric flux}, and it is the best-known example of a so-called \textit{surface charge}.
+The electric flux equals the distribution of charges in space by Gauss' law.
+In particular, this holds for the flux ``at infinity'', i.e. through the conformal boundary.
+The global gauge group, understood as the asymptotic symmetry group of electromagnetism, is the generator of this electric flux surface charge.
+One must not think of the action of that group as occurring only ``at infinity`` and therefore as unphysical, but rather as acting everywhere in space on those components of the electric field that fall off sufficiently slowly to result in a detectable flux arbitrarily far away.
+This is a form of non-locality, which we will see in Section \ref{higgsqft} to imply non-locality in the sense of a failure of microcausality when the Abelian Higgs model is quantized.
+In that Section we will also see that the global gauge group is responsible for the superselection of electric charge in the quantized theory, which is also an empirically detectable phenomenon.